-- Establish and follow a documented change management process. - Review proposed changes for appropriateness, justification, and security impact. - Document changes, testing procedures and results, change approvals, and post-change review. - Develop and document a plan to roll back changes in the event of a negative impact to IT systems. - Test changes prior to implementation.

-- Separate responsibilities for the change management process or, if impractical, perform a postimplementation review to ensure the change was implemented as approved. - Configure IT resources appropriately and securely and maintain configuration settings.
+- Establish and follow a documented change management process. - Review proposed changes for appropriateness, justification, and security impact. - Document changes, testing procedures and results, change approvals, and post-change review. - Develop and document a plan to roll back changes in the event of a negative impact to IT systems. - Test changes prior to implementation. - Separate responsibilities for the change management process or, if impractical, perform a postimplementation review to ensure the change was implemented as approved. - Maintain configurations for all system services, assets, and infrastructure; manage configuration changes; and monitor the system for unauthorized or unintended configuration changes.